jeanlazarou/blockly2ruby/README.md

 ### generators

-The generators where based on the Python generators, they are compatible with the April's version.
-I wrote two version of the generators because they changed during several months, as I do not intend working on this code anymore do not expect to make it work with recent version of Blocky.
+The generators were based on the Python generators, they are compatible with the April's version.
+I wrote two versions of the generators because they changed during several months, as I do not intend working on this code anymore do not expect to make it work with recent versions of Blocky.

 ### ruby_tester